 Hong Taiji sits alone to the south, thus abolishing the practice of having the khan seated with the three senior princes (beile).

 Reforms of the Manchu script are codified and are attributed to the scholar Dahai.

 The third imperial son Zhu Cican is born and later designated as the Prince of Ding.

-The fourth imperial son Zhu Cihuan is born and is later designated as the Prince of Yong.
+The fourth imperial son Zhu Cihuan is born and later designated as the Prince of Yong.

-Hong Taiji consolidates khanate powers and abolishes exclusive control by Eight Banners commanders.
+Hong Taiji consolidates khanate powers and abolishes the absolute powers of Eight Banners commanders.